Share a file with a secure, expiring download link

 The zero-knowledge guarantee, and its limits

 That design has real trade-offs worth knowing.
-The link itself is the only copy of the key, so if you lose it, there's no password reset — the data on the server becomes permanently unreadable.
+The key never reaches the server, so there is no password reset we could offer you.
+It is not quite the link's only copy, though: the browser you uploaded from keeps it locally as well, and “My files” on the account page can rebuild and copy the link in that same browser.
+What makes a file unrecoverable is losing both — the full link and that local copy, which is what opening the account page on a different device, or clearing this browser's site data, amounts to.
+After that the stored ciphertext is permanently unreadable, to you and to us.
 Creating a link requires the sender to be signed in, and every link counts against your account's storage quota until it's deleted or expires.
 And it's worth being precise about what "zero-knowledge" means here: the ciphertext is genuinely stored on Relayium's server between creation and download — it's just unreadable without the key that never left your browser.

 Frequently asked questions